 ELIGIBILITY AND APPLICATION PROCESS

 Any registered nurse with less than six months experience in an acute care facility is eligible to apply.
-Applicants also must have graduated from an approved RN program (a BSN is preferred), completed the NCLEX-RN exam and possess a current RN license from the State of Louisiana at the time of the job offer.
+Applicants also must have graduated from an approved RN program (BSN is preferred), completed the NCLEX-RN exam and possess a current RN license from the State of Louisiana before the start of the program.

 Candidates must provide the following documents: